Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

+Later years, continued individual success, team difficulties (2015–2018)

-Daniel reached 900 career points on 21 November 2015 with an assist on a goal by Henrik against the Blackhawks.
-He added a hat-trick in a 6–3 win.
-On 11 January 2016, Daniel scored in overtime to give the Canucks a 3–2 victory over the Florida Panthers.
-The goal was his second of the game and the 346th of his career, tying him with Näslund for the franchise record.
-Ten days later, Daniel beat Bruins goaltender Tuukka Rask for a third-period goal to become the highest-scoring Canucks player; it was his first of two goals in a 4–2 win.
+On 21 November 2015, Daniel recorded his sixth career hat-trick in a 6–3 win against the Chicago Blackhawks, cementing his spot and passing Todd Bertuzzi and Petri Skriko for fifth most hat-tricks in Canucks history and also recorded his 900th career point with an assist on a goal by Henrik.
+On 11 January 2016, Daniel scored in overtime to give the Canucks a 3–2 victory over the Florida Panthers against Panthers' goaltender and former teammate Roberto Luongo.
+The goal was his second of the game and the 346th of his career, tying him with Markus Näslund for the franchise record.
+Ten days later, Daniel beat Boston Bruins goaltender Tuukka Rask for a third-period goal to become the highest-scoring Canucks player; it was his first of two goals in the 4–2 win over the Bruins.
 Midway through the 2015–16 season, Daniel was named to the NHL All-Star Game for the third time.
 He played on a team representing the Pacific Division in a three-on-three tournament.
 Daniel contributed two goals and an assist in their first game, a 9–6 win over Team Central.
 In the final against Team Atlantic, he assisted on the only goal of the game in a 1–0 Team Pacific victory.
-For 2015–16, Daniel had 28 goals, 33 assists and 61 points.
-The Canucks finished 28th in the NHL in points and failed to reach the postseason for the second time in three years.
+For the 2015–16 campaign, Daniel had 28 goals, 33 assists and 61 points in all 82 games.
+Despite his continued individual productivity, the Canucks as a team finished 28th in the NHL in points and third-to-last place in the league overall, failing to reach the postseason for the second time in three years as a result.

 By the 2016–17 season, their 16th with the Canucks, the Sedins were both 36 years old.
 They adopted a less aggressive playing style as they sought to reduce the number of risks they took on the ice.
-The Sedins remained among the top point-scorers on the Canucks; Daniel had 15 goals and 29 assists, and appeared in every game.
+The Sedins remained among the top point-scorers on the Canucks; Daniel had 15 goals and 29 assists, and appeared in all 82 games.
 His total of 44 points was the fewest Daniel had tallied since the 2002–03 season.
 The Canucks' 69 points left them 25 behind the final playoff qualifier in their conference.
-The Sedins remained with the Canucks in 2017–18, with their contracts set to expire at the end of the season.
-Daniel said that he and Henrik hoped to retire with the franchise.

-On 30 November 2017, Daniel reached the 1,000-point milestone by scoring a power play goal in a 5–3 win against the Predators, joining Henrik as the only players to gain 1,000 points in the Canucks organization.
-A pregame ceremony in his honour was held on 2 December 2017.